 - Antiviral components of elderberry fruit extract were tested and found to effectively inhibit Human Influenza A (H1N1 virus) in vitro, possibly by blocking the ability of the virus to infect host cells.
 The extract was so effective, that researchers compared it with the prescription medications Amantadine and Oseltamivir (Tamiflu) (reference).

-And here in the Heartlands, where elderberries and other really beneficial foods grow like weeds, we are a bit in danger of losing many of them, because of the practices of clearing shelter belts and mowing ditch areas.
+Here in the Midwest, where elderberries and other beneficial foods grow like weeds, we are in danger of losing many of them, because of the practices of clearing shelter belts and mowing ditch areas.
 As the kids and I have searched for elderberries this fall, I’ve come to really appreciate the farmers who will leave some wild areas be.
-I know the temptation to trim and cut and tidy up the ditches and the awkward, hard-to-farm areas on farmland must be intense (not to mention use every last bit of farmland for row crops), but by leaving them wild, farmers are providing valuable forage foods for searchers like us, not to mention birds and other wildlife.
+(Do you hear me, sweet neighbor farmers?
+Leave the wild stuff in the ditches–please!)

-Here are a few tips for foraging your own elderberries:
+A few tips for foraging your own elderberries:

 - Wear long pants and long sleeves and socks, and decent shoes!
 Elderberry-rich areas are also usually rich with poison ivy, nettles, thistles, chiggers, mosquitoes, and/or ticks.
 Also you may be climbing and slogging through tall grass, so leave the flip-flops at home.

 - Spray your lower legs and feet for chiggers.
-Heed the advice of one who forgot one day and is still scratching (that would be me). 🙁
+Heed the advice of one who forgot one day and is still scratching (that. would. be. me.). 🙁

 - Speaking of losing things: if you’re on a serious elderberry foraging expedition, leave your favorite pair of sunglasses at home, and also secure your car keys (and cell phone, if you can’t leave it at home) someplace on your person, or better yet, leave them in the car.
-After a couple hours of foraging, when you discover that you dropped your ‘phone who knows where, you’ll wish you would have just left it in the car.
+After a couple hours of foraging, when you discover that you dropped your ‘phone who knows where, you’ll wish you would have just left it someplace safe.
 Word to the wise, baby, word to the wise.

-- Don’t overeat on the fresh berries.
+- Don’t overindulge on the fresh berries.
 Elderberries can be mildly toxic if eaten raw.
 The toxicity is cooked out of them.
 We all eat a few of them fresh, but if you eat many you could end up with a stomachache.

-Here’s to wild elderberries! 🙂
+Here’s to wild elderberries! 🙂 (*glass clink*)

 p.s.
 Thanks to astute Gentle Reader and Nebraska farmer’s wife and friend Kay, I’m reminded to add this note: if you forage in ditches or along farm fields, be aware that there’s always a possibility that your berries might have been sprayed with pesticide and wash well!
 (Thanks Kay!)